Charging point connector types – Explained

 The official standard is SAE J1772 and it has a 5-pin plug.

-You are unlikely to find a Type 1 charging point when you are out and about.
+You are unlikely to find a Type 1 charging point when you are out and about in Europe.

 However, this is not a problem.
-If you have an EV with a Type 1 socket, one of the cables in the boot will have a Type 1 plug at one end and a Type 2 socket at the other.
-You push the Type 1 plug into your car, and the Type 2 socket receives the Type 2 plug from the charging point.
+If you have an older EV with a Type 1 socket, one of the cables in the boot will have a Type 1 plug at one end and a Type 2 plug at the other.
+You push the Type 1 plug into your car, and the Type 2 plug into the charging point.
 Sorted.

 Two Sockets in One Car

-For example, the Nissan Leaf 40kWh EV has both a CHAdeMO socket for rapid DC charging and a Type 2 socket for slow or fast AC charging.
+For example, the Nissan Leaf 40kWh EV has both a CHAdeMO socket for rapid DC charging and also a Type 2 socket for home AC charging next to it.

-The photo shows the CHAdeMO socket on the left (covered with a cap) and the Type 2 socket on the right with a plug inserted.
+The photo shows the CHAdeMO socket on the left and the Type 2 socket on the right.

 One Socket only